manouslinard/dist_sys_2022/README.md

 * Install [docker](https://tinyurl.com/2m3bhahn).<br />
 ##
 * This project runs on http://localhost:8080.
-To see all the methods available, please checkout the user manuals in the [Final Derivable](https://docs.google.com/document/d/1WCegxCltcTQuTe6pABYdWdBc_Px4xWkqV1OJdaTyjwg/edit?usp=sharing).
+To see all the methods available, please checkout the user manuals in the [Final Derivable](/files/Final_Derivable_ENG.pdf) (translated automatically in English, original version is written in Greek and can be found [here](/files/Final_Derivable_GR.pdf)).

 * Also, this project (and specifically the [frontend branch](https://github.com/manouslinard/dist_sys_2022/tree/frontend)) was deployed in microsoft azure.
 Here is a [video](https://youtu.be/MKoX_YZdJ6A) showcasing it.
 --------------------------------